earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ## Understanding Uncertainty and Error.

 It is important to consider error and uncertainty when presenting scientific results.
-Most measurements that we make - be they from instruments or humans - have uncertainty associated with them.
-We will discuss what that means, below.
+Most measurements that you make - be they from instruments or humans - have uncertainty associated with them.
+You will learn what that means below.

 ## Uncertainty